 Herbs vs Supplements to Lower Cortisol

-Single herbs can be effective, but cortisol regulation is rarely driven by one pathway.
-Stress affects neurotransmitters, blood sugar, inflammation, hormones, and sleep simultaneously.
+Single herbs can be effective, but cortisol dysregulation rarely travels alone.
+Stress affects neurotransmitters, blood sugar, inflammation, reproductive hormones, and sleep architecture at the same time.

 Who Can Benefit Most From Cortisol-Lowering Herbs?

-Supporting cortisol naturally can improve not just stress levels, but energy, mood, sleep, and overall quality of life.
+Supporting cortisol naturally improves not just stress levels but energy, mood, sleep, and cycle regularity, because cortisol is upstream of all of them.

 Are There Side Effects or Safety Concerns?